 - 1. Preheat the oven to 375° Fahrenheit

-- 3. Steadily add water and mix the ingredients with your hand until dough forms
+- 3. Steadily add water to dry mix until dough forms

-- 5. Cut the dough into even edges(knife works too)
+- 5. Cut the dough into squares using a knife

 - History of Hardtack

 - Final Thoughts